jayrcausal/jayrcausal.github.io/_pages/about.md

 For NYU students interested causal inference research, I write the [notes](https://jr5674.wixsite.com/mysite/causal-inference-course) for causal inference courses

-_I am going to plan an interview series on the topics,[**'Talking to Causality'**](https://www.youtube.com/channel/UC1xuZ2oXQCDQWtZx1v7OIGw), a unique theme where I will invite and talk to big-names in causal inference research.
+_I am going to plan an interview series on the topics,[**'BornCausal'**](https://www.youtube.com/channel/UC1xuZ2oXQCDQWtZx1v7OIGw)(abbreviated for Best of Research in Causal), a unique theme where I will invite and talk to big-names in causal inference research.
 Those interviews will be recorded as a public resource for people to watch according to their personal interest.
 Please check back later._